-Lien waivers, whether interim or final, give up the signer’s right to assert a mechanic’s lien.
+Lien waivers, whether interim or final, limit the signer’s right to assert a mechanic’s lien.
 Over the years I’ve seen many different forms used to accomplish this (and sometimes to accomplish more than this – read on!), but they all fall into one of two formats: those conditioned on receipt of payment (“soft” lien waivers) and those acknowledging receipt of payment (“hard” lien waivers).
-Each format has its issues.
 From the owner’s and lender’s perspective, “soft” lien waivers give no certainty that payment will flow downstream and liens will be avoided – the very thing that motivated the request for lien waivers in the first place!
 For this reason many owners and lenders view “soft” lien waivers as close to useless, and insist on the unconditional “hard” lien waivers.
 But subs and suppliers don’t like them.
 Because the owner doesn’t write his own check until all the lien waivers are in hand, “hard” lien waivers are typically outright lies; unless the GC is fronting its own money (which rarely happens) there is no swapping of a signature for an immediate check.
 The sub swears otherwise because that’s the only way he will get paid, and he is obliged to take the risk that the promised payment will not follow and yet his lien rights will be lost.

 There are ways to strike a fair balance between both sides’ interests.
 Some contracts require the GC to furnish its own “hard” lien waiver through the date of a current payment, but to furnish subcontractor and supplier “hard” lien waivers only through the date of the immediately prior progress payment.
 This eliminates the need for the lie inherent in many “hard” lien waivers from subs and suppliers, without putting them at risk.